 Meet the face of Mamogs

-Sligo native Michelle Doherty is a Postpartum Doula, Dona International trained and a qualified Early Years Educator and in special educational needs.
+Sligo native Michelle Doherty is a Dona International trained Postpartum Doula and a qualified Early Years Educator and in special educational needs.
 Michelle who continues to up-skill has also attended training in breastfeeding support, pregnancy and infant loss, ACES, is trained in paediatric first aid and a First Responded, she is Garda vetted .
 Michelle brings with her over 20 years experience of supporting and caring for babies, young children and the family unit.
 Michelle is also a mother.

 Michelle in her own words

 “I have lived in Sligo all my life and have worked in childcare and with families for over 20 years.
 I have spent time in pre school, special needs and as a childminder with the last five years focused and dedicated to supporting young families .
 My goal has always been to care lovingly for every child in my care and allow them to flourish and grow in a natural environment.
 I am very creative and love to sing and tell stories.

 As I grew and learned more through study, experience, reading and meeting families I knew that supporting the family as a unit was vital.
 Providing the right support that empowers parents in the choices they make allows them to grow in confidence and so leads to positive parenting and a happy family unit.